-Below is a 360-degree of the construction currently underway on Phase I of Hollins University’s new student apartment village, located on the former site of Faculty Row near Tinker and Randolph Halls.
+Below is a video highlighting progress to date on construction of Hollins’ new student apartment village, slated to open this fall.
+The village is located on the former site of Faculty Row near Tinker and Randolph Halls.

 View of Student Apartment Village from above.